 “I feel like BTTF was funny, but it wasn’t laugh-out-loud funny.
 It’s kind of harsh that a director would blame the actor for not making their film funny.
-Maybe they should have written it to be funny instead of relying on the actor to do it for them.
+Maybe they should have written it to be funny instead of relying on the actor.
 I get that it’s the actor’s job to play the role, but BTTF was not that funny.
-It was clever, though I wouldn’t choose it on a Saturday night if I was looking for laughs.”
+It was clever, though I wouldn’t choose it on a Saturday night if I was looking for laughs.
+It had drama.”

 When a movie isn’t funny, most people blame the screenplay instead of the star.
 This is because they laugh as a result of the lines instead of faces and slapstick.
 Spielberg claimed that he wanted an actor in the vein of Daffy Duck, so Jim Carrey would’ve been better than Fox.
 Coincidentally, Jim was in an NBC sitcom titled The Duck Factory.
 It aired from April to July of 1984.
 He would’ve been available for BTTF because Once Bitten began filming in February, 1985.
 Fox was the first choice for Once Bitten but was rejected because the executive producer didn’t think that he could carry a big-screen role.

 On the comment section of a 2011 video titled Back to the Future – Michael J. Fox vs. Eric Stoltz (Comparing Scenes), this person made superlative points…

 “I also don’t believe the “Fox was the first choice, but we went with Stoltz instead” excuse by Gale.
 Being that studios are a business, I don’t know of any company that would go 6 weeks in the opposite direction, and then decide to recast while having the studio throw out an additional 3 million to re-shoot.
 I also believe that the “first choice” excuse was just a way for suits to cover their asses, and help market the movie.”